-Draft Guidelines for Quality of Service in the scope of Net Neutrality
+Draft Guidelines for Quality of Service in the scope of Net Neutrality (document BoR (12) 32)

 These BEREC NN QoS draft Guidelines follow on from the BEREC NN QoS Framework published in December 2011.
 The QoS draft Guidelines discuss the purpose as well as the scope and extent of USD Article 22 (3), which introduces the competence of NRAs to set minimum quality of service requirements in order to prevent degradation of service.